bszafranski/cram/docs/create-network.rst

    :align: center
    :alt: two types of nodes in network

-To add a node to the network click on the Create Node button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Node from the object type dropdown box.
+To add a node to the network, click on the Create Node button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Node from the object type drop-down box.

 .. image:: /images/add-node.png